MicrosoftDocs/Viva/Viva/insights/advanced/admin/org-data-non-licensed-users.md

 audience: Admin
 ---

-# Show organizational data for non-licensed users
+# Show organizational data for nonlicensed users

 When creating a meeting query, Viva Insights analysts can select meeting organizer attributes to appear in the query output.
 These attributes come from the organizational data you’ve uploaded to Viva Insights.
-By default, Viva Insights does not show organizational data for non-licensed meeting organizers in meeting queries, but you can choose to do so.
+By default, Viva Insights doesn't show organizational data for nonlicensed meeting organizers in meeting queries, but you can choose to do so.

-### How to show organizational data for non-licensed users
+### How to show organizational data for nonlicensed users

 1. Go to the **Privacy settings** page in the advanced insights app.
 2. Select the box under **Show organizational data for non-licensed users**.